giovannitasso/tmbayes/README.md

 ## Core Idea: Laplace Approximation for Bayesian-like Inference

 This package uses the **Laplace Approximation**, a method that provides a fast and accurate Gaussian approximation to the posterior distribution of model parameters.
 This gives results that are "Bayesian-like" in their interpretation but are obtained with the speed of likelihood optimization.
-The name `tmbrmodels` reflects this connection between TMB and the Bayesian-esque nature of the Laplace Approximation.

 ## Installation